gholler-sopra/hydrator-plugins/hbase-plugins/docs/HBase-batchsource.md

 ## Definition

-HBase Batch Source is a Guavus Enterprise Accelerator that is used when you want to read from a column family in an HBase table
+HBase Batch Source is a Guavus Enterprise Accelerator that is used when you want to read from a column family in an HBase table.

 Description
 -----------